 An Austin Adventures/Apumayo representative will meet you upon arrival at the Lima airport.
 Upon clearing customs, transportation to Hotel B in Lima’s Barranco District (1 hour transfer) will be provided.
 On Day 9 you will be transferred from the Palacio del Inka to the Cusco airport according to your morning or afternoon flight schedule.
 You will be met upon your arrival in Lima and assistance will be provided to the international departures terminal of the Lima airport.
 Please confirm with your airline provider if the Peruvian airport departure and tourist tax is included in your ticket.
 If not, this departure tax must be paid in U.S. dollars or Peruvian Nuevos Soles, as credit cards are not accepted.

-Hiking: 1 to 2 mile city walks and ruins tours; 5-mile challenging hike on the Inca Trail (elevation gain of 2,000 feet).
+1 to 2 mile city walks and ruins tours; 5-mile challenging hike on the Inca Trail (elevation gain of 2,000 feet).
+Mountain Biking:

-Mountain Biking: 15 miles on dirt, moderately difficult.
+15 miles on dirt, moderately difficult.
+Horseback riding:

-Whitewater rafting: Class II and III rapids, no experience necessary.
+Class II and III rapids, no experience necessary.
+Discovery:

 The hallmark of an Austin Adventures vacation is our exceptional dining.
 All meals: breakfasts, lunches, snacks, dinners, refreshments and receptions – except one dinner on your own – are included as indicated by the itinerary.
 (B = Breakfast, L = Lunch, D = Dinner).
 Alcoholic beverages and related gratuities are not included in the trip price.